qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 ..........................

-If we want to delete an entire polygon, we can do that by first selecting the polygon using the regular |mActionSelect| :sup:`Select Single Feature` tool.
+If we want to delete an entire polygon, we can do that by first selecting the polygon using the regular |select| :sup:`Select Single Feature` tool.
 You can select multiple features for deletion.
-Once you have the selection set, use the |mActionDeleteSelected| :sup:`Delete Selected` tool to delete the features.
+Once you have the selection set, use the |deleteSelected| :sup:`Delete Selected` tool to delete the features.

-The |mActionEditCut| :sup:`Cut Features` tool on the digitizing toolbar can also be used to delete features.
+The |editCut| :sup:`Cut Features` tool on the digitizing toolbar can also be used to delete features.
 This effectively deletes the feature but also places it on a "spatial clipboard".
 So, we cut the feature to delete.
-We could then use the |mActionEditPaste| :sup:`Paste Features` tool to put it back, giving us a one-level undo capability.
+We could then use the |editPaste| :sup:`Paste Features` tool to put it back, giving us a one-level undo capability.
 Cut, copy, and paste work on the currently selected features, meaning we can operate on more than one at a time.